Getting Python Types Right with RightTyper: Implementation

+\parheading{Python Version Support} While it relies on \verb|sys.monitoring| and therefore requires Python~3.12 or later to execute, it can emit annotations targeting Python~3.9 and later.
+Given the many extensions introduced since type annotations were first added to Python~\cite{typing-peps}, \righttyper{} adapts its annotations to the target Python version, for example using \texttt{int|str|None} instead of \texttt{Optional[Union[int, str]]} for Python 3.10 and later.

-Our implementation of \systemname{} comprises approximately 5,000 lines of Python code.
-While it relies on \verb|sys.monitoring| and therefore requires Python 3.12 or later to run, it can emit annotations targeting Python versions 3.9 through 3.13.
-It uses the standard \verb|ast| module for AST-based instrumentation, but leverages the \verb|libcst| concrete syntax tree library to parse and modify Python source code~\cite{libcst}.
-It uses \verb|typeshed_client| to access the \verb|typeshed| type stub repository~\cite{typeshed-client, typeshed}.
+\parheading{Libraries} The implementation uses Python’s standard \verb|ast| module for AST-based instrumentation and leverages the \verb|libcst| concrete syntax tree library for static analysis and source-to-source transformation~\cite{libcst}.
+It also uses \verb|typeshed_client| to access the \verb|typeshed| type stub repository~\cite{typeshed-client, typeshed}, which is necessary because much of the standard library and many third-party packages lack inline type annotations.